elementary-lang/specs/README.md

 ``` xml
 <hello arg1=”Big” arg2="World" />
 ```
----

-Why create another language?
+## Why create another language?

-While teaching programming, one of the largest barriers is the syntax and frankly figuring out how to type on the keyboard and understand how to start and close functions.
-The current syntax serves developers you are over this bridge very well, but does not serve beginners, there is simply too many options and too many deviations, it confuses the beginner.
+When first encountering a programming language, a student has to overcome many barriers including learning strange syntax, typing the correct symbols on the keyboard, and understanding how to start and close functions.
+For beginners, there are simply too many options and too many deviations.

-Why not a visual language like blockly?
-I think it is too visual and results is very large and cumbersome patterns, also it does not fit well with modules and file systems.
-Using a declarative `HTML` like syntax should allow for a lot more flexibility and has been proven to create a cognitive visual expressive style that we has humans are able to relate to when seen consistently.
+## Why not a visual language like blockly?

+Blockly is cool but its inheritly visual nature results is very large and cumbersome patterns.
+Its code does not fit well within modules and file systems.
+Elementary's declarative `HTML` like syntax should allow for flexibility and a cognitive visual expressive style.

-What about XSLT?
-I think xslt is great for transforming data, but I believe it dropped down to imperative code to do logic.
-We want elementry to be a language about composability, support closures and higher order functions.
+## What about XSLT?

+Its great for transforming data but imperitive rather than functional.
+Elementry is all about composability, closures, and higher order functions.

 ``` xml
 <function name=”add” a data>